nitbix/toupee/README.md

 # toupee
-A library for Deep Learning Ensembles
+A library for Deep Learning Ensembles, based on Theano/numpy/scipy.

-Based on Theano/numpy/scipy
+Originally derived from a precursor of PDNN by Yajie Miao.